Let’s keep talking to prevent male suicide

 - We are willing men to speak out if they are struggling.

 There’s no right or wrong way to talk about suicidal feelings.
-Visit our 'start the conversation' page to find out more.
-You will also find support if you have been bereaved by suicide.
+Visit our 'mental health directory' page to find a list of support services available.
+If you have been bereaved by suicide you can find support available on our 'postvention' page.

 You could also speak to an 'Orange Button' wearer - they've had training to help you.
 Find out more about the Orange Button Scheme.